-This light, creamy soup makes a simple, elegant lunch topped with bright green pistou (like pesto, but without the pine nuts).
-We enhanced ours with chives for a fresh, peppery bite.
+This light, creamy soup makes a simple, elegant lunch or first course for dinner; it”s topped with bright green pistou (like pesto, but without the pine nuts).
+Some pistou versions add finely grated mimolette, gruyere, or other hard cheese—I’m keeping this one vegan.
+I also added chives for a fresh, peppery bite.
+The word “pistou” means pounded, and the classic sauce is made in a mortar and pestle, which doesn’t work well with chives.
+I used a small food processor on the lowest possible setting, but you can try your hand at pounding.
 Use a blend of zucchini, yellow crookneck and delicata squash, or whatever’s available in your garden or at the market, and serve it hot or chilled.

 Serves 4 to 6

 1 small Vidalia or other sweet onion (substitute yellow onion)

 2 thin-skinned potatoes, peeled and chopped (1 1/2 cups)

 3 summer squash, zucchini or any combination, chopped (about 4 cups)